greboide/conductor/README.markdown

   - password reset support
   - openid support
   - support for user roles (via `require_role` in your controller classes)
-  - configures will_paginate gem in environment.rb
+  - authlogic, ruby-openid, will_paginate and haml gems configured in environment.rb
   - sessions use ActiveRecord session store
   - application settings for things like sitename, url and email addresses
+  - jrails and jquery preinstalled (instead of prototype)
+  - paperclip preinstalled

 ## TODO

   - Exception Notifier, or hoptoad, or...
   - capistrano
-  - jquery
-  - jrails

 ## Installation